Catalyst4222/VCTextNotifs/README.md

 - and the message's channel is linked with the voice channel If all of the above are true, then a notification is sent

-> Note: [ReCutecord](https://github.com/ShadiestGoat/ReCutecord) must be installed for VCTextNotifs to work
+> Note: Due to implementation details, having [ReCutecord](https://github.com/ShadiestGoat/ReCutecord) installed may affect when notifications are shown